AhmedAkbarali/ahmedakbarali.github.io/README.md

 ## Personal Website

-This is my personal website being hosted using github pages.
+This is my personal website being hosted at ahmedakbarali.com using github pages.